Logarithmic differentials on discretely ringed adic spaces: Logarithmic differentials on adic spaces

 \begin{proof} Let $S = D^+ \cap D^{\times}$.
 We claim that $D = S^{-1}D^+$.
 Every element of~$S$ is invertible in~$D$, whence the existence of a natural homomorphism $S^{-1}D^+ \to D$.
 Injectivity is clear as $D^+ \subset D$.
 Let $d \in D$.
 We want to write $d = d^+/s$ for $d^+ \in D^+$ and $s \in S$.
 Without loss of generality we may assume $d = b \otimes c$ for $b \in B$ and $c \in C$.
 But by assumption $b = b^+/s$ and $c = c^+/t$ for $b^+ \in B^+$, $s \in B^+ \cap B^{\times}$, and $b \in C^+ \cap C^{\times}$.
 Hence $d = (b^+ \otimes c^+)/(s \otimes t)$. \end{proof}

 Let $X \to S$ be a morphism of schemes which is essentially of finite type.
-We equip $\Spa(X,S)_{\straff}$ (see \cite{Tem11}, \S~3.1 for the definition) with the topology whose coverings are surjective families.
+We equip $\Spa(X,S)_{\straff}$ (see \cite{Tem11}, \S~3.1 for the definition of $\Spa(X,S)$ for a morphism of schemes $X \to S$) with the topology whose coverings are surjective families.
 Note that by \cref{tensor_product} the necessary fiber products for the structure of a site exist.
 We denote by $\Spa(X,S)_{\Top}$ the site associated with the topological space $\Spa(X,S)$.
 By \cref{strict_neighborhood_basis} the corresponding topoi of $\Spa(X,S)_{\straff}$ and $\Spa(X,S)_{\Top}$ are equivalent.
 If~$\mathcal{F}$ is a presheaf on $\Spa(X,S)_{\straff}$ we can view its sheafification as a sheaf~$\mathcal{G}$ on all of $\Spa(X,S)$.
 Slightly abusing notation we will say that~$\mathcal{G}$ is the sheafification of~$\mathcal{F}$.
 We have thus justified the restriction to strict affinoids.

 Our presheaf of interest is the presheaf of logarithmic differentials~$\Omega^{\log}$.
 It is defined on $\Spa(X,S)_{\straff}$ as

 Similarly we define~$\Omega^{n,\log}$ by

 Even restricted to strict affinoids $\Omega^{\log}$ is not a sheaf as the following example shows.